 What we know: Diagnosis and prevalence

 The LC diagnosis emerged from experiences of Covid – 19 patients whose symptoms appeared to extend beyond the then clinical understanding of the illness trajectory.
-The introduction of a projected time frame for recovery allowed for a distinction between simple Covid and LC symptoms, offering clinicians a platform to inform them of a ‘new’ disease (Sudrte et al, 2021)
+The introduction of a projected time frame for recovery allowed for a distinction between simple Covid and LC symptoms, offering clinicians a platform to inform them of a ‘new’ disease.3

 Despite this, the diagnosis of LC comes with no agreed definition.
-Indeed, a review by Centre for Dissemination and Engagement maintains that current evidence of the LC profile suggests four different syndromes, each with different causes and treatment plans (NIHR 2021).
-Clinicians have been working with a wide range of symptoms under the banner of LC, amidst on-going research on disease pathology, trajectory and treatment (NIHR, 2021; Beaud et al, 2020).
+Indeed, a review by Centre for Dissemination and Engagement maintains that current evidence of the LC profile suggests four different syndromes, each with different causes and treatment plans.4 Clinicians have been working with a wide range of symptoms under the banner of LC, amidst on-going research on disease pathology, trajectory and treatment.4,5

 Current evidence of the LC profile suggests four different syndromes.

-Greenhalgh et al (2020) described LC as a multi-level disease encompassing, physical, neurological, and psychological problems (which are either directly related to neurological issues or as a reaction to impact of LC on Quality of Life).
+Greenhalgh et al described LC as a multi-level disease encompassing, physical, neurological, and psychological problems (which are either directly related to neurological issues or as a reaction to impact of LC on quality of life).7

-Ajyegbusi et al (2010) in reviewing prevalence data, identified the 10 most reported symptoms as fatigue, shortness of breath, muscle pain, joint pain, headache, cough, chest pain, altered smell, altered taste and diarrhoea.
+Ajyegbusi et al in reviewing prevalence data, identified the 10 most reported symptoms as fatigue, shortness of breath, muscle pain, joint pain, headache, cough, chest pain, altered smell, altered taste and diarrhoea.8

 The 10 most reported symptoms …. fatigue, shortness of breath, muscle pain, joint pain, headache, cough, chest pain, altered smell, altered taste and diarrhoea.